storbeck/vulnex/README.md

 # Vulnex

-Vulnex is a fast domain discovery and asset mapping tool that processes program scopes and discovers related domains, endpoints, and web assets.
+Vulnex is a fast domain discovery and asset mapping tool that processes HackerOne program scopes and discovers related domains, endpoints, and web assets.

 ## Features